Blendify/blender-manual/blender_docs/manual/modeling/texts/properties.rst

 has a size of **zero** for both *Width* and *Height*, which means the frame is initially not visible.

-Frames with a width of 0.0 are ignored completely during text flow (no wordwrap happens), and frames with a height of 0.0 flow forever (no flowing to the next text frame).
+Frames with a width of 0.0 are ignored completely during text flow (no word-wrap happens), and frames with a height of 0.0 flow forever (no flowing to the next text frame).

 In order for the frame to become visible, the frame's *Width* must be greater than 0.0.